vEnhance/1802/src/scalint.typ

   Find the surface area of the unit sphere $x^2+y^2+z^2=1$.
 ]
 #soln[
-  We will bludgeon our way through this task with sheer brute force using the formula above.
+  We will bludgeon our way through this task with sheer brute force using the formula above via spherical coordinates.
+(We'll show a more elegant solution later.)

   The parametrization $bf(r)$ is given from the spherical coordinate system by
   $ bf(r) (phi, theta) = (sin phi cos theta , phi sin theta , cos phi) , $
   across the range